-Go read the Institutes of the Christian Religion and get back to me.
+Go read The Institutes of the Christian Religion.

 - Johnathan Edwards

 Yale has the entire works of Johnathan Edwards for free on their website and in an app.
-Go read the Freedom of the Will and get back to me.
+Go read the Freedom of the Will and The End Which God Created the World.